sagifogel/Proptics/docs/src/main/mdoc/indexed-optics/indexed-getter.md

 title: IndexedGetter
 ---

 An `IndexedGetter` describes how to retrieve a single value with its index.
-It is similar to a <a href="/Proptics/docs/indexed-optics/indexed-fold" target="_blank">IndexedFold</a>, but it focuses on a single pair of element and index.
+It is similar to a [IndexedFold](../indexed-optics/indexed-fold.md), but it focuses on a single pair of element and index.
 An `IndexedGetter[I, S, A]` is just any function `S => (A, I)`, everything you can do with a function, you can do with a `IndexedGetter`.

 ## IndexedGetter internal encoding